 The Classroom Explorer lets you perform many bulk actions on classes.
 This lets you perform one action on many classes at once.
 One such bulk action is deleting classes.
 Bulk deletion of classes may be an appropriate action when:

-- If there is a need to eliminate PROVISIONED or DECLINED classes from a prior year or semester before provisioning new classes.
-This practice is a highly recommended part of standard rollover procedures, as it helps avoid confusion on the part of the teacher.
+- You need to eliminate PROVISIONED or DECLINED classes from a prior year or semester before provisioning new classes.
+This is a recommended part of rollover procedures to avoid confusion for teachers.

-- In the event of a major error during the class provisioning process, such as when a malformed or poorly-constructed alias has resulted in course duplication.
+- There is a major error during the class provisioning process.
+For example, when a malformed or poorly-constructed alias has resulted in course duplication

-Bulk deletion of ACTIVE and ARCHIVED classes is not currently supported by Little SIS, for the reason that:
+Bulk deletion of ACTIVE and ARCHIVED classes is not currently supported by Little SIS Sync.
+The reasons are that:

-In step 2 of the approval process, you'll need to decide how you want the aliases for these deleted classes to be handled.
-Recall that aliases are used by Little SIS to uniquely identify a class when running a sync job.
-If a currently-existing job contains aliases that don't match any aliases for classes already on the domain, a new class will be created.
+- Allow classes with the same aliases as these deleted classes to be created in the future.
+Note: In this step, you decide how to handle aliases for these deleted classes.
+Remember, Little SIS Sync uses aliases to uniquely identify a class when running a sync job.
+If an existing job contains aliases that don't match any aliases of classes already on the domain, a new class will be created.
 This means that deleting a class along with its alias can result in that same class being re-created by an existing job.
 If this is a concern, you should Save a class exception for each deleted class to prevent jobs from re-creating them.